Aryan0679/Incident-Response-NIST-CSF/README.md

 - **Detect** potential security incidents and improve monitoring capabilities to increase the speed and efficiency of detections.
 - **Respond** to contain, neutralize, and analyze security incidents; implement improvements to the security process.
 - **Recover** affected systems to normal operation and restore systems data and/or assets that have been affected by an incident.

+## Skills Learned

+- Learned how to respond to an incident using NIST CSF framework
+- Learned how to document incidents